Börner Quarter, Göttingen

 The time is ripe for a new life in the city centre

-First we were looking for a concept and sketched a vision.
-Then the practical issues took us over.
-Once the identifiable problems were solved, deadlines had to be planned and met, and courageous decisions had to be made quickly.
+The key to the city is the enthusiasm to live in it, to enjoy its benefits and, moreover, to find a diverse offer.
+We have always sought challenges.
+We were able to realise a concept in the Rotenstrasse and Barfüßer Strasse.
+It took us two years to complete.
+The work has been extraordinarily satisfying.
+First we were looking for a concept and sketched out a vision.
+Then the practical issues took us up.
+Once the identifiable problems were solved, deadlines had to be planned and met, and bold decisions had to be made quickly.
 This process was not always easy, often nerve-racking, sorrowful, but also fulfilling.

 In the architect Hansjochen Schwieger, with whom I have had a very friendly working relationship for many years, I have found a partner to whom the demolition or destruction of an old building feels like self-harm, just as it does to me.